cal-weng/terminus/docs/manual/best-practices/expand-storage-in-olares.md

     Ensure the directory is empty and fully unmounted before deleting, or data loss may occur.
     :::

-You can also view and remove this directory from **Files** in the Olares web interface.
+    You can also view and remove this directory from **Files** in Olares.